steveloughran/kerberos_and_hadoop/sections/errors.md

 1. Your Active Directory tree has the same principal in more than one place in the tree.
 1. Your cached ticket list has been contaminated with a realmless-ticket, and the JVM is now unhappy.
 (See ["The Principal With No Realm"](terrors.html))
+1. The program you are running may be trying to log in with a keytab, but it's got a Hadoop `FileSystem` instance *before that login took place*.
+Even if the service is not logged in. that FS instance is unauthenticated.

 ## `Failure unspecified at GSS-API level (Mechanism level: Checksum failed)`